catalystneuro/dan-lab-to-nwb/src/dan_lab_to_nwb/dan_lab_to_nwb_notes.md

 ## Active Questions/Requests
 - General metadata outlined on the project setup meeting slide
 - Filtering Parameters from TDT
-- TDT data for DLC sessions and/or DLC data for TDT sessions and/or new session(s) with both TDT and DLC
-- DLC video is named "Cam 2" while TDT video is named "Cam 1" is there a difference between these two cameras?
-- Need config.yaml for DLC
-- What do the values of labels correspond to?
 - Are there timestamps for these labels?
 - t_LM? t_NL? distance_in/out of the nest?